Pius Njawé: Awards

 In 1991, Njawé was awarded an International Press Freedom Award by the US-based Committee to Protect Journalists.
 It was the prize's inaugural year.
 Two years later, he won the World Association of Newspapers' Golden Pen of Freedom Award.

 In 2000, he was named one of the Austria-based International Press Institute's fifty World Press Freedom Heroes of the last fifty years.
 The award citation called him "Cameroon's most beleaguered journalist and one of Africa's most courageous fighters for press freedom".

 Death

 On 12 July 2010, Njawé was killed when a lorry struck a car in which he was riding in Chesapeake, Virginia, US.
-Njawé had travelled to the city attend a meeting of the Cameroon Diaspora for Change.
+Njawé had travelled to the city to attend a meeting of the Cameroon Diaspora for Change.

 The member organisations of the International Freedom of Expression Exchange memorialised him as a "torchbearer for press freedom".
 Reporters Without Borders stated that Njawé "fought every press freedom struggle.
 We will not forget, for example that he joined us on a visit to Sarajevo, in 1992, to offer support to 'Oslobodenje', the only newspaper that continued to come out during the war in Yugoslavia."